openhackathons-org/HPC_Profiler/README.md

 ### Singularity Container

 To build the singularity container, run:
-`sudo singularity build _profiler.simg Singularity`
+`sudo singularity build _profiler.simg Singularity` .
+If you do not have `sudo` rights, you can build the singularity container with `--fakeroot` option: `singularity build --fakeroot _profiler.simg Singularity`

 and copy the files to your local machine to make sure changes are stored locally:
 `singularity run _profiler.simg cp -rT /labs ~/labs`